oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 A record in the Binding table is made except the column that identifies the chassis.
-OVN contollers on the hosts will see the change in the southbound db, but will take no action until the lport is actually plugged in (the vnic does not exist yet, so there is no need to act yet).
+OVN contollers on the hosts will see the change in the southbound db, but will take no action until the lport is actually plugged in (the vNIC does not exist yet, so there is no need to act yet).

-### Vnic remove
+### vNIC remove

-To remove an oVirt VNIC, the equivalent logical switch port record must be removed from the OVN north db Logical_Switch_Port table.
+To remove an oVirt vNIC, the equivalent logical switch port record must be removed from the OVN north db Logical_Switch_Port table.
 This is the equivalent of:
-	ovn-nbctl lsp-del <lport-name (vif-id)>
+	`ovn-nbctl lsp-del <lport-name (vif-id)>`

 OVN will remove all southbound entries appropriately.

-### Vnic plug
+### vNIC plug

 When a nic is plugged in (vm is powered on, or an unplugged nic is hot-plugged), the nic must be added to the OVN integration bridge.
-This is task is performed automatically by libvirt, if the VNIC xml is appropriately modified.
+This is task is performed automatically by libvirt, if the vNIC xml is appropriately modified.
 This is done by adding the following section to the xml: